pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 And they seizes devices even in Secure Keyboard Entry.

 They are communicating by using unix domain sockets.
-To avoid the data leaks, the unix domain socket of `karabiner_event_dispatcher` is owned by root user and forbid access from normal privilege user.
+To avoid the data leaks, the unix domain socket of `karabiner_event_dispatcher` is owned by root user and forbid access from normal privilege users.

 ## program sequence